songw-zju/Meta-RangeSeg/README.md

 ## TO DO
 This paper is under review currently.
 Code will be made publicly available soon!

-- [x] Add pretrained model for multiple scans
+- [x] Add pretrained model and results for multiple scans
-- [ ] Add pretrained model for single scan
+- [ ] Add pretrained model and results for single scan
 - [ ] Add code for inference
 - [x] Add demo for Meta-RangeSeg
 - [ ] Add full training code and results